Winegeekery In Panzano With The Aid Of Alessandro Masnaghetti

 Winegeekery – noun; obsessive interest in or enthusiasm for wine.

-Ever one to indulge in a bit of winegeekery, after a morning espresso in the cafe on the main square in Panzano in Chianti, I trudged over to the the office-cum-retail space run by Unione Viticoltori di Panzano in the hope of securing a copy of the promotional poster used to promote Vino Al Vino Panzano, the annual winefair held on the third weekend in September to showcase the wares of local wineries.
+Ever one to indulge in a bit of winegeekery, after a morning espresso in the cafe on the main square in Panzano, I trudged over to the the office-cum-retail space run by Unione Viticoltori di Panzano in the hope of securing a copy of the promotional poster used to promote Vino Al Vino Panzano, the annual winefair held on the third weekend in September to showcase the wares of local wineries.
 Although the poster was sold out, what I left with was a far more beneficial tool in my exploration of the wines of this area – a map of the region’s vineyards created by Alessandro Masnaghetti.

 Surprisingly for a winegeek with a predilection for ‘la dolce vita’, and one who usually sucks in information on Tuscan vineyards quicker than a negroni at aperitivo hour, I’d never come across Alessandro’s wine-maps previously.
 Finding this map of Panzano vineyards was a revelation – while surveying the slopes of the Conca d’Ora, negroni in hand mind you, I could attribute certain vines to Fontodi, others to Il Palagio, Monte Bernardi, Castello dei Rampolla, Candialle and Querciabella.